pytest-dev/pluggy/docs/index.rst

 between ``host`` and ``plugins``.

-The ``pluggy`` approach puts the burden on the designer of the ``host program`` to think carefully about which objects are explicitly needed by an implementation and gives designers of the ``plugin`` a clear framework for how to extend the ``host`` by giving them a well defined set of functions and objects to work with.
+The ``pluggy`` approach puts the burden on the designer of the ``host program`` to think carefully about which objects are really needed in a hook implementation, which gives `plugin` creators a clear framework for how to extend the ``host`` via a well defined set of functions and objects to work with.

 How does it work?